francium/vessel/README.md

 ```

 Additional fields can be specified in the `[default]` section if required.
 Any
-templated string in the script will be rendered using this environment.
+templated string in the script will be rendered using this config.
 If a
-templated string can not be rendered due to a missing environment value, vessel
+templated string can not be rendered due to a missing config value, vessel
 will exit with an error

-### Environment Values
+### Config Values

 All the values must be specified in the `[default]` section.